susanfawcett/Grypothrix_PCA/README.md

             specimens in UC and one from TAIF using a ruler and protractor, and from digital images of the type specimens using ImageJ (Rasband 2022).
-Only the macromorphological traits could be measured from the digitized type specimens.
+Only the macromorphological traits could be measured from the digitized type specimeba.
+A principal components analysis (PCA) was performed using

-            A principal components analysis (PCA) was performed using ClustVis (Metsalu & Vilo 2015) using the singular value decomposition (SVD) PCA with imputation for missing values.
+            ClustVis (Metsalu & Vilo 2015) using the singular value decomposition (SVD) PCA with imputation for missing values.
             The plot was edited in Adobe Photoshop to indicate the